 The means test examines the following types of income:

 - Cash income (including income from work)

-- Property personally used
+- Property that you personally use

-- Benefit and privilege from living with your parents.
+- Benefit and privilege from living with your parents

-Among the cash income that is assessed is:
+Cash income that is assessed includes:

 - Income from self-employment